 Iron Age (1200 – 300 BC)

 The Iron Age here is best known from finds from the southern part of Ras Al Khaimah where a number of graves were discovered.
 Some of them were oblong with four rooms, others were shaped like a horseshoe and some others were circular in shape.
 Archaeologists have discovered painted pans and large number of stone engraved decorated pots made of chlorite from them.
 One of the most significant discoveries was a stone with the drawing of a phoenix engraved on it.
 The drawing of this imaginary bird resembled those painted in Assyrian palaces in Northern Iraq.
 In Northern Ras Al Khaimah there are two settlements shaped like hillocks.
 The settlement in Khatt was discovered in 1968.
 The other is in Shamal.
-Both settlements represent life in the northern region in the Iron Age.

 The Hellenic and Parthian Era (300 BC – 300 AD)